Whakaata Māori: Relocation

+Rename to Whakaata Māori and 2024 restructuring

 On 23 May 2022, the channel announced that it was going to change its official name to Whakaata Māori, the name being used in the Māori since the channel's inception, but until then not at an official scale.
 The new name took effect on June 9 with a special dawn ceremony.

+Whakaata Māori celebrated its 20th anniversary on 28 March 2024.
+During its 20th anniversary celebration, Whakaata Māori kaihautū (leader) Shane Taurima reiterated the station's commitment to providing an "unabashed" Māori voice in the New Zealand media landscape.
+While acknowledging budgetary difficulties facing the channel, Taurima stated that the Whakaata Māori had built a "dedicated audience" and was shifting to become a "digital-first" audience in order to engage with social media users.

+In March 2024, Whakaata Māori (formerly Māori Television) became the latest media group to sign a commercial deal with Google.
+The deal meant the channel would receive money to curate Te Ao Māori stories to be published on Google's News Showcase platform.

+In late September 2024, Whakaata Māori proposed a major internal restructure including axing its daily news television bulletin due to a projected NZ$10 million funding reduction by 2027.
+Kaihautū Shane Taurima also announced plans to shift Te Ao Māori News from a linear television to a digital format.

+On 5 December 2024, Whakaata Māori confirmed plans to cut 27 roles, move its Te Reo channel from terrestrial TV to online, and end its 20-year news programme from 13 December to focus on its digital news website Te Ao Māori News.
+These cutbacks and restructuring were in response to financial shortfalls in recent years.

 Operations

 The channel operates under the stewardship of the New Zealand government, and the Māori Television Electoral College (Te Putahi Paoho).
 As of 2021 it had a budget of NZ$19.24 million.

 In July 2015, Māori Television's seven-member board of directors decided that Hamilton or Rotorua could be a new home for the broadcaster.

+Since 2021, the channel has a news app called Te Ao Māori News and a video streaming platform called MĀORI+.
+By late March 2024, Shane Taurima said that the MĀORI+ app had 144,000 viewers daily.

 Ratings

 A survey in 2009 by Business and Economic Research Limited found that 84% of the general New Zealand population think Māori Television should be a permanent part of New Zealand broadcasting.

 Whakaata Māori continues to attract an increasingly broad audience across ages, genders and ethnicities.
 More than two-thirds of its audience are non-Māori.
 They are drawn by the channel's local programming, such as Kai Time on the Road, Kete Aronui and Ask Your Auntie; New Zealand movies and documentaries; and the diverse range of international features not seen on other NZ networks.